Karolart/karolart/README.md

 ![Profile Picture](https://pbs.twimg.com/media/FvV1-p9X0AAOONT?format=png&name=small)

-I'm Karol, a woman junior programmer always in training.
+I'm **Karol** , a junior programmer always in training.
 I'm passionate about improving my coding skills and exploring the exciting world of software development.
 As a woman in tech, I am dedicated to breaking barriers and bringing diverse perspectives to the field.

 ## Contact